Generative Pre-training for Speech with Flow Matching: Appendix

-\paragraph{Reducing Labeled Data for Fine-tuning} ~Interestingly, we found pre-trained model generalized better to unseen speaker comparing against models trained from scratch.
+~Interestingly, we found pre-trained model generalized better to unseen speaker comparing against models trained from scratch.
 However, it is also harder to overfit the pre-trainiend model on the limited amount of text input, resulting a worse intelligibility in terms of WER.
 Nevertheless, with 10 hours of fine-tuning data, \proposed~was able to outperform VALL-E~\citep{Wang2023NeuralCL} that was trained on 60k hours data.